pulumi/docs/reference/pkg/python/pulumi_gcp/compute/index.md

 <dt id="pulumi_gcp.compute.InstanceGroupManager.auto_healing_policies">
 <code class="descname">auto_healing_policies</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_gcp.compute.InstanceGroupManager.auto_healing_policies" title="Permalink to this definition">¶</a></dt>
 <dd><p>The autohealing policies for this managed instance
 group.
 You can specify only one value.
 Structure is documented below.
-For more information, see the [official documentation](<a class="reference external" href="https://cloud.google.com/compute/docs/instance-groups/creating-groups-of-managed-instances#monitoring_groups">https://cloud.google.com/compute/docs/instance-groups/creating-groups-of-managed-instances#monitoring_groups</a>).
+For more information, see the <a class="reference external" href="https://cloud.google.com/compute/docs/instance-groups/creating-groups-of-managed-instances#monitoring_groups">official documentation</a>.
 This property is in beta, and should be used with the terraform-provider-google-beta provider.
-See [Provider Versions](<a class="reference external" href="https://terraform.io/docs/providers/google/provider_versions.html">https://terraform.io/docs/providers/google/provider_versions.html</a>) for more details on beta fields.</p>
+See <a class="reference external" href="https://terraform.io/docs/providers/google/provider_versions.html">Provider Versions</a> for more details on beta fields.</p>
 </dd></dl>

 <dl class="attribute">